0xadada/0xadada.github.io/_posts/2018-10-18-chainable-n-args-sum-function.md

  * making `sumChainable()` possible.
  *
  * (b)
- * Generate a nested function that will be returned, and pass
+ * Generate a nested arrow function that will be returned, and pass
  * the sum to it.
 This allows the return value of the function
  * to be invoked in a chain, each changed invocation passing
  * the sum of its caller.
 Thus `sumChainable()()` is possible.